RahymCharyyev/RahymCharyyev/README.md

 🛠️ My Toolbox:
 - 💻 React.js | React Native: I breathe and live React.
 From creating responsive UI components to managing complex state, React is my go-to library.
 - 🎨 HTML & CSS: I craft pixel-perfect, elegant, and responsive user interfaces using HTML5 and CSS3.
-- 📦 Redux | Mobx | Zustand: I harness the power of Redux for efficient state management in large-scale applications.
+- 📦 Redux | Recoil | Zustand: I harness the power of Redux for efficient state management in large-scale applications.
 - 🔄 Hooks: I love React Hooks for functional components, making code cleaner and more maintainable.
 - 📱 Responsive Design: Building applications that work seamlessly on all devices is my forte.
 - 🌐 RESTful APIs: I connect the frontend with backend services using RESTful APIs for dynamic data retrieval.